(for contact, click on the name)

 Andreas Mansberger, BSc, is actually a student at the Department of Meteorology and Geophysics at the University of Vienna.
 He obtained his degree in meteorology in 2017.
 The title of his bachelor thesis was “Klimatologische Trends von Bodenwinden anhand von Datenzeitreihen der Messstationen an österreichischen Flughäfen”.
 Now he is working on his master thesis in the field of climate modelling at the Climate Impact Group led by Christoph Matulla.

 Fabian Georg Frank, BSc is currently studying meteorology at the University of Vienna.
 After completing his Bachelor’s degree about wind verification in 2017, he is now working on his Master’s thesis under the direction of Mag.
-Dr. Christoph Matulla and DI Hans Schmid from the Federal Ministry for the Environment and Water Management.
+Dr. Christoph Matulla and DI Franz Schmid from the Federal Ministry of Sustainability and Tourism.
 The title of the master’s thesis is “Use of ensembles of regional-scaled climate projections to assess potential changes in future extreme events up to the end of the 21st century”.